Secondary Education: EnglishOffered by: Secondary Education / Foundations of Education

 CAREERS IN SECONDARY EDUCATION: ENGLISH

 Upon graduation, you will be qualified to teach in Pennsylvania and across the United States.
 Offering a variety of support services like resume writing and mock interviewing, SRU provides you with the education and skills required to obtain employment.
+In addition to the coursework requirements, Pennsylvania's teacher certification is met by successful completion of the Praxis Exam, a Criminal Background Check, and field and student teaching experiences.

 Clubs & Organizations